Image Optimisation Tools To Improve Load Speed

 download.
 Change image dimensions, quality, or file size.
 Choose an image or compress images in bulk.

 6. JPEGMini.
-A photo compression application that reduces (up to 80 percent) the size of photographs, while preserving their full resolution and quality.
+A image optimisation and compression application that reduces (up to 80 percent) the size of photographs, while preserving their full resolution and quality.
 JPEGmini Pro supports photos up to 50 megapixels and includes a plugin for Adobe Lightroom.
 Lite is Free.

 7. Kraken.io.
 Designed with the purpose of being a single, easy-to-use tool to optimise images.
 Offers multiple methods for resizing and cropping images, lossless and lossy options, and has a WordPress plugin.
 You can store optimised images directly in Amazon S3, Microsoft Azure, and Rackspace Cloud Files.

 8. PNGOUTWin.
-An application for Windows that uses its own proprietary algorithms for compression.
+An application for Windows that uses its own proprietary algorithms for image optimisation and compression.
 Convert and compress to PNG from TIFF, GIF, BMP, and other formats, or optimize your existing PNG files.
 Compress one or more files, and drag and drop multiple files on the main window.

 10. PNGOptimizer.
 A Free small Windows program that cleans and